frankhjh/Query-Reply-Matching/README.md

-# Use Bert to solve Reply-Query-Matching Task
+# Use BERT to solve Reply-Query-Matching Task

 ## Basic Introduction
 The company who hold this competition is *Shell House-Searching*, one of the most famous Internet real estate company in China.
 In order to provide better reply service for online queries from large volume of clients, it requires a AI model for doing this, that is, given the real query data, it requires us to build a model to find the best/realistic reply.